Digital Health Works Insights

 - whether the buyer and the beneficiary are the same organization

-- what budget or reimbursement mechanism could support adoption
+- what budget or payment mechanism could support adoption

-- what evidence would make the payment pathway credible
+- what evidence would make that payment pathway credible

 Reimbursement is one form of budget logic

-Some products depend on direct reimbursement.
+Some digital health products depend on direct reimbursement.
 Others are purchased because they improve throughput, reduce avoidable utilization, support quality performance, increase patient retention, or reduce operating burden.

 Evidence has to match the financial claim